 You may find yourself in the following scenario.
 Your site needs to be redesigned; you know that, but it performs well in search engines.
 You don’t want to lose the search engine love that you’ve worked so hard to cultivate.
 So, how do you manage your website redesign SEO?

-Find a reputable web design company to work with on the redesign with you SEO as a constant action item on the agenda.
+Find a reputable web design and SEO company to work with on the redesign with your SEO as a constant action item on the agenda.
 As part of your search for the right team, familiarize yourself with this checklist and discuss these items with potential candidates.

 Once you are comfortable with this checklist, and your web design company’s mastery of these concepts, begin the process of your redesign and keep checking back over this list at regular interval during the process.
 You could let some important items slip through the cracks if you’re not aware of the SEO process for new websites.

 1. Audit Your Existing Site